Forex Market: Indian rupee slips down against US dollar, UAE dirham - East Coast Daily English

-The dollar index, which measures the US dollar’s strength against a basket of six currencies, rose 0.02 per cent to 92.35.
+Meanwhile, the dollar index, which measures the US dollar’s strength against a basket of six currencies, rose 0.44% to 93.12.

 Post Your Comments